appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day16/+page.md

-# Day 16: Networking - Part 1
+# Networking - Part 1

 - Review the basics of Dart programming from Day 1-5.
 - Learn how to make network requests in Flutter using the http package.
 This package allows you to easily make HTTP requests to an API and receive data in JSON format.